klahrich/chiefhustler/content/posts/purchased-baba.md

 ![baba-pe](/images/baba_pe.png)

 **Alibaba is a cashflow monster with tremendous survivability and optionality**.
-Daniel Zhang, Alibaba's CEO and Chairman, explains in [this video](https://www.youtube.com/watch?v=IGabqBY0qmo&t=638s) that Alibaba is in fact an _infrastructure service provider_, including e-commerce, logistics and cloud computing to all their business partners who want to achieve a digital transformation.
+Daniel Zhang, Alibaba's CEO and Chairman, explains in [this video](https://www.youtube.com/watch?v=IGabqBY0qmo&t=638s) that Alibaba is in fact an _infrastructure service provider_ (including e-commerce, logistics and cloud computing) to all their business partners who want to achieve a digital transformation.
 This goes back to the original mission of the company, which is to make it easy to do business anywhere.

 The company was recently slapped with a one-time $2.8B anti-monopoly fine (4% of revenue), not long after Jack Ma publicly criticized Chinese regulators.
 Ant Group's IPO was cancelled as well.